bjrmatos/electron-workers/README.md

 app.on('ready', function() {
   // you can use any webserver library/framework you like (connect, express, hapi, etc) var server = http.createServer(function(req, res) {
-    res.writeHead(200, {'Content-Type': 'application/json'});
+    // You can respond with a status `500` if you want to indicate that something went wrong res.writeHead(200, {'Content-Type': 'application/json'});
     // data passed to `electronWorkers.execute` will be available in req body req.pipe(res);